$123,254Average Value$230Average Price per Sq Ft9Homes For Sale

 Many local transportation options

 Penn Station provides a MARC commuter rail station for commuters.
-Residents also can ride one of CityLink’s bus lines or drive 20 minutes to Downtown Baltimore for a change of pace.
+Residents also can ride one of CityLink’s bus lines or drive less than 3 miles to downtown Baltimore for a change of pace.
 The Inner Harbor’s National Aquarium might be a perfect way to spend a Saturday, rain or shine.
 Afterward, locals can eat crabs or enjoy the Inner Harbor’s coastline and vistas.
-Long-distance trips are just a 30-minute drive to Baltimore-Washington International Airport.
+It's around a 20-mile drive to Baltimore-Washington International Airport.

 Biddle Street is serviced by the Baltimore City Bus System.